-Local Elections/Establishment of Serbian Municipalities
+Local Elections/Establishment of Serb-majority Municipalities

 Kosovo and Serbia reached the First Agreement of Principles Governing the Normalisation of Relations (known as Brussels Agreement) on 19 April 2013.

 This meant holding the first local elections, in November 2013, and building the local institutions in these municipalities almost from scratch, under the jurisdiction of Kosovo.
-It would, therefore, increase the trust, confidence, and legitimacy of the local population.
+This would, therefore, increase the trust, confidence, and legitimacy of the local population.

 The establishment of Serbian municipalities and the organizing of elections (in the same municipalities) under Kosovo’s jurisdiction, was viewed differently among the parties.